adrianosmond/video-playlist/README.md

 # Video player

 This is an HTML5 video player which will let you make a playlist of videos which it will continuously loop through.
+[Visible here](https://video-playlist.netlify.com)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).